-Participants and/or their legal decision maker signs all individualized authorizations which identifies services and service amounts authorized to indicate their approval of the projected budget and acknowledge their right to appeal.
+Participants, their legal decision maker, and/or non-legal representative signs all individualized authorizations which identifies services and service amounts authorized to indicate their approval of the projected budget and acknowledge their right to appeal.
 The budget is only authorized after the participants plan is developed.

-Quarterly, the DDPM reviews with the participant and /or the legal decision maker if the services continue to meet their needs.
-If during the authorization period additional funds are needed to ensure the health and safety of the participant, the family will request a meeting with their DDPM to renegotiate their budget.
+Quarterly, the DDPM reviews with the participant, the legal decision maker, and/or non-legal representative if the services continue to meet their needs.
+If during the authorization period additional funds are needed to ensure the health and safety of the participant, the family will contact their DDPM to renegotiate their budget needs.

 The participant is informed of the opportunity to request a Fair Hearing when a request for a budget adjustment is denied or the amount of the budget is reduced through the Budget Authorization form.
 The participant signs this form before services can begin.
-Every authorization includes a statement informing the participant and/or the legal decision maker on steps to take regarding disagreement with the budget amount.
+Every authorization includes a statement informing the participant, the legal decision maker, and/or non-legal representative on steps to take regarding disagreement with the budget amount.

-iv.
+- iv.
 Participant Exercise of Budget Flexibility.
-Select one:

-Modifications to the participant directed budget must be preceded by a change in the service plan.
+Select one: - Modifications to the participant directed budget must be preceded by a change in the service plan.

-The participant has the authority to modify the services included in the participant directed budget without prior approval.
+O The participant has the authority to modify the services included in the participant directed budget without prior approval.